Kelly Clarkson Grateful Carrie Underwood's Gift Made Her 'Feel Really Thin' Following Weight Loss

 Superstar singer Kelly Clarkson has always been pretty open about her struggles with her weight.
-Sometimes she jokes about it and sometimes she says that she doesn’t care and refuses to worry about it, and her fans have seen her embrace her size no matter what it is.
-Recently, however, the singer has looked a little slimmer and she just sent fellow American Idol winner Carrie Underwood a shout-out for helping her feel great about her progress.
+Sometimes she jokes about it, and sometimes she says that she doesn’t care and refuses to worry about it, and her fans have seen her embrace her size no matter what it is.
+Recently, however, the singer has looked a little slimmer, and she just sent fellow American Idol winner Carrie Underwood a shout-out for helping her feel great about her progress.

 As Entertainment Tonight shares, Kelly Clarkson shared a cute video on social media after getting a fantastic package from Carrie Underwood’s CALIA line of accessories and activewear.
-CALIA is celebrating its third birthday and the company made a great call in sending a celebration package to Clarkson.
+CALIA is celebrating its third birthday, and the company made a great call in sending a celebration package to Clarkson.

 People have gotten quite accustomed to watching celebrities of all kinds hype products via their social media pages, but this post by Kelly definitely comes off as different.
 Clarkson tweeted out a thank you to Underwood, noting that she’s just now receiving it because she’d been at Starstruck.
-It would seem that the Starstruck reference is likely related to Starstruck Entertainment, the recording studio and management entity tied to her husband Brandon Blackstock and his father, Reba McEntire’s ex-husband Brandon Blackstock.
+It would seem that the Starstruck reference is likely related to Starstruck Entertainment, the recording studio and management entity tied to her husband Brandon Blackstock and his father, Reba McEntire’s ex-husband Narvel Blackstock.

 Thank you @carrieunderwood This apparel cake idea was adorable!
 I’m just now receiving it because it’s been at Starstruck!
 Love all your gear girl! #Calia #FannyPackForTheWin pic.twitter.com/aQTU6U6YL2